763-586-9988

 How to use your bruxism mouthguard

 your dentist will review with you when and how frequently to wear your mouthguard.
-Generally speaking, our dentists recommend for you to wear your mouthguard nightly during sleep.
+Generally speaking, our dentists recommend that you wear your mouthguard nightly during sleep.

 How to care for your teeth grinding mouthguard